awsdocs/aws-batch-user-guide/doc_source/job_definition_parameters.md

 type="GPU"
 The number of physical GPUs to reserve for the container\.
 The number of GPUs reserved for all containers in a job shouldn't exceed the number of available GPUs on the compute resource that the job is launched on\.
 type="MEMORY"
 The hard limit \(in MiB\) of memory to present to the container\.
 If your container attempts to exceed the memory specified here, the container is killed\.
 This parameter maps to `Memory` in the [Create a container](https://docs.docker.com/engine/api/v1.38/#operation/ContainerCreate) section of the [Docker Remote API](https://docs.docker.com/engine/api/v1.38/) and the `--memory` option to [docker run](https://docs.docker.com/engine/reference/run/)\.
 You must specify at least 4 MiB of memory for a job\.
-This is required but can be specified in several places for multi\-node parallel \(MNP\) jobs; it must be specified for each node at least once\.
+This is required but can be specified in several places for multi\-node parallel \(MNP\) jobs\.
+It must be specified for each node at least once\.
 This parameter maps to `Memory` in the [Create a container](https://docs.docker.com/engine/api/v1.38/#operation/ContainerCreate) section of the [Docker Remote API](https://docs.docker.com/engine/api/v1.38/) and the `--memory` option to [docker run](https://docs.docker.com/engine/reference/run/)\.
 If you're trying to maximize your resource utilization by providing your jobs as much memory as possible for a particular instance type, see [Compute Resource Memory Management](memory-management.md)\.
 For jobs that are running on Fargate resources, then `value` must match one of the supported values\.
 Moreover, the `VCPU` values must be one of the values supported for that memory value\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/batch/latest/userguide/job_definition_parameters.html)
 type="VCPU"
 The number of vCPUs reserved for the job\.
 This parameter maps to `CpuShares` in the [Create a container](https://docs.docker.com/engine/api/v1.38/#operation/ContainerCreate) section of the [Docker Remote API](https://docs.docker.com/engine/api/v1.38/) and the `--cpu-shares` option to [docker run](https://docs.docker.com/engine/reference/run/)\.
 Each vCPU is equivalent to 1,024 CPU shares\.
 For jobs that are running on EC2 resources, you must specify at least one vCPU\.
-This is required but can be specified in several places; it must be specified for each node at least once\.
+This is required but can be specified in several places\.
+It must be specified for each node at least once\.
 For jobs that are running on Fargate resources, then `value` must match one of the supported values and the `MEMORY` values must be one of the values supported for that VCPU value\.
-The supported values are 0\.25, 0\.5, 1, 2, and 4
+The supported values are 0\.25, 0\.5, 1, 2, and 4\.
 Type: String
 Required: Yes, when `resourceRequirements` is used\.